CFPB Acting Director Uejio And FTC Acting Chairwoman Slaughter Issue Joint Statement On Preventing Illegal Evictions

 Changes to Unlawful Credit Screening Practices in Employment

-An amendment to the FCRSS affords current employees the same employment protections as applicants relative to their criminal background histories.
+An amendment to the FCRSS affords current employees the same employment protections as candidates relative to their criminal background histories.

 Bill No. 200479 amends the FCRSS to make it applicable not only to the application or transfer process, but to the use of any current employee criminal histories.
-The law’s restrictions and procedural requirements now apply also to current employees, as well as applicants in Philadelphia.
-Moreover, independent contractors and gig workers are afforded the same protections as full-time or part-time employees or applicants.
+The law’s restrictions and procedural requirements now apply also to current employees, as well as candidates in Philadelphia.
+Moreover, independent contractors and gig workers are afforded the same protections as full-time or part-time employees or candidates.

 The amendment also provides that, even where criminal background clearance is a legal requirement for a particular position, a conditional offer must precede a criminal background check or criminal inquiry.
 Due to language ambiguities, it is unclear as to whether a criminal inquiry even post-conditional offer is permissible if such inquiry is not mandated by law.